laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Step 2.
 Mission Creation

-Mission creation occurs through the **Helix Core API**.
-The **Core API** is used to create and schedule missions for autonomous vehicles, which is essential for initiating fleet operations.
+Missions are created using the **Helix Core API**.
+The **Core API** is required to initiate fleet operations and is used to create and schedule autonomous vehicle missions.

-1. Client submits mission parameters to the API using a valid Bearer token (`Authorization: Bearer <token>`)
+1. The client sends mission parameters to the API using a valid Bearer token (`Authorization: Bearer <token>`).
-2. The **Core API** validates the input, schedules the mission, and communicates with the **Orchestrator**
+2. The **Core API** communicates with the **Orchestrator**, schedules the mission, and checks the input.
 3. A mission ID (`mission_id`) and status (`status`) are returned for tracking and updates.

 ### Example — Mission Creation